blessuselessk/projective-id-primitives/DESIGN.md

 <!--typst-begin-exclude-->
 > **Status:** Pre-RFC Draft · v0.1.0
-> A deterministic entropy → cross-domain design primitive projection engine.
+> The kernel of the Entropy Projection Framework — a deterministic entropy → cross-domain design primitive engine.
 >
 > **Rendering this document**
 >